 This year's competition will afford students from these cities around the country the opportunity to attend a Broadway show, work closely with two of Wilson's closest collaborators: director Kenny Leon and dramaturg Todd Kreidler, and explore popular Manhattan attractions before making their Broadway stage debuts.
 The three finalists from each regional city will compete, and the top contestants will be chosen to perform on the August Wilson Stage on Monday evening, May 6th.

 The top three contestants from the national competition are awarded college scholarship opportunities in addition to monetary awards and the gift of TCG's Century Cycle collection.
 The first place winner will receive a $1000 cash prize, the runner-up a $500 cash prize and the honorable mention a $250 cash prize.
-Each of the winners will also become eligible for college scholarship opportunities.
+Each of the winners will also receive college scholarships of $1500, $1000, $500, respectively.